Top

 The 11 acres of land we are honored to cultivate is nestled in the beautiful Skagit Valley, halfway between Seattle and Vancouver, British Columbia.
 We harvest our bounty for caterers, co-ops, daycare centers, hospitals, markets, peppersauce makers, restaurants, and retirement homes between Bellingham to Seattle and the San Juan Islands, and sell limited nursery starts of the plants we love to grow to friends, fellow farmers, neighbors, and co-ops.

-Our family farm lie fallow since the 1990's, and since we purchased it in 2011, we have been breaking the land and methodically improving it using sustainable and organic farming practices, striving to conserve our resources and grow happy and productive plants.
+Our family farm lie fallow since the 1990's, and since we purchased it in 2011, we have been breaking the land and methodically improving it using sustainable farming practices, striving to conserve our resources and grow happy and productive plants.
 While many of our offerings are available in bulk, some are limited due to the young nature of our farm and ongoing varietal testing.

 In 2014, we installed a 1.7 acre juvenile salmon habitat restoration project on our farm along Thomas Creek, a tributary of the Samish River, which feeds into the waters that create world-renowned oysters in Samish Bay from Taylor Shellfish and Blau Oysters - YUMMO!
 This juvenile salmon habitat restoration project's success was due to the cooperation and teamwork of a great many hands from Skagit County, Washington State's WDFW and Dept of Ecology, the USDA NRCS, the Samish and the Swinomish Native American Tribes, the Skagit Fisheries Enhancement Group, and hundreds of friends, family, and community members that helped make this project a reality.